enjaku4/rabarber/README.md

 ## Configuration

-Configure Rabarber in an initializer if customization is needed:
+Create an initializer to customize Rabarber's behavior (optional):

 ```rb
 Rabarber.configure do |config|